Filling the Gaps: A Multiple Imputation Approach to Estimating Aging Curves in Baseball: Methods

 It is important to understand the reasons behind the missingness when applying multiple imputation to handle incomplete data.
-Based on the degree of bias attributable to the missingness, three types of missing data are defined: missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) (Rubin, 1976).
+Generally, there are three types of missing data: missing completely at random (MCAR), missing at random (MAR), and missing not at random (MNAR) \citep{Rubin1976inference}.
 MCAR occurs when a missing observation is statistically independent of both the observed and unobserved data.
-In the case of MAR, the missingness is associated with the observed but not with the unobserved data.
-When data are MNAR, there is a link between the missingness and the unobserved values in the dataset.
+In the case of MAR, the missingness is associated only with the observed and not with the unobserved data.
+When data are MNAR, the probability of missingness is related to both observed and unobserved data.

-Among the tools for performing multiple imputation, multivariate imputations by chained equation (MICE) (van Buuren \& Groothuis-Oudshoorn, 1999) is a flexible, robust, and widely used method.
+Among the tools for performing multiple imputation, multivariate imputations by chained equation (MICE) \citep{Vanbuuren1999flexible} is a flexible, robust, and widely used method.
 This algorithm imputes missing data via an iterative series of conditional models.
 In each iteration, each incomplete variable is filled in by a separate model of all the remaining variables.
 The iterations continue until apparent convergence is reached.

-In this paper, we implement the MICE framework in \texttt{R} via the popular \texttt{mice} package (van Buuren \& Groothuis-Oudshoorn, 2011).
+Here we implement the MICE framework in \texttt{R} via the popular \texttt{mice} package \citep{vanBuuren2011mice}.
 Moreover, we focus on multilevel multiple imputation, due to the hierarchical structure of our data.
-Specifically, we consider multiple imputation by a two-level normal linear mixed model with heterogeneous within-group variance (Kasim \& Raudenbush, 1998).
+Specifically, we consider multiple imputation by a two-level normal linear mixed model with heterogeneous within-group variance \citep{Kasim1998application}.
 In context, our data consist of baseball seasons (ages) which are nested within the class variable, player; and the season-by-season performance is considered to be correlated for each athlete.
 The described imputation model can be specified as the \texttt{2l.norm} method available in the \texttt{mice} library.

 \hypertarget{sec:sim}{